icon

 • Frequent driving.
 The more you drive, the more likely you are to cause a car accident.
 If you do cause one, it may end up impacting several vehicles at once.
 In this case, your regular auto insurance coverage may not be enough to pay for all the damages, or the ensuing lawsuits.

-• You’re on a board of directors of a non-profit.
+• Being on a board of directors of a non-profit.
 If you’re on a board of directors, you’re at risk of being sued for a board-related issue – though the coverage may depend on whether it’s a non-profit board or if you’re paid for your work.
 Consult with your insurance provider to make sure you’re covered.

 What does umbrella insurance cover and not cover?